The Committees are an essential channel to deliver the mission of the CNCPI.

 The Contracts Committee brings together attorneys with experience in negotiating and drafting agreements of all types aimed at protecting the assets of intellectual property and its ancillary activities.

-Practitioners exchange information on their “best practices”, facilitating measures, obstacles encountered, the latest jurisprudence etc. Current issues are also debated and give rise to conferences (co)organised by the Commission.
+Practitioners exchange information on their “best practices”, facilitating measures, obstacles encountered, the latest jurisprudence etc. Current issues are also debated and give rise to conferences (co)organised by the Committee.

 The objective of the Contracts Committee is to raise awareness and recognition of the competencies of the consultants with regard to negotiation and drafting of both simple and complex agreements.